Trekewi/jessegilbert/README.md

 <H1>Hi, I'm Jesse, <a href="https://linkedin.com/in/jesse-gilbert-0b9399265/">IT Professional</a>☺</h1>
-<b>NOTE: I'm currently studying & Preparing information for tutorials & walkthroughs in IT<b/>
+<b>NOTE: I'm currently studying & Preparing information for tutorials in IT<b/>

 <h2>👨‍💻 Information Technology Projects:</h2>